gvwilson/teachtogether.tech/_lessons/models.md

 wrong, but useful.

-One sign that someone is a novice is that the things they say are [not even wrong](https://en.wikipedia.org/wiki/Not_even_wrong), e.g., they think there's a difference between programs they type in character by character and identical ones that they have copied and pasted.
+One sign that someone is a novice is that the things they say are [not even wrong][not-even-wrong], e.g., they think there's a difference between programs they type in character by character and identical ones that they have copied and pasted.
 As [s:motivation](#CHAPTER) explains, it is very important not to make novices uncomfortable for doing this: until they have a better mental model, reasoning by (inappropriate) borrowing from their knowledge of other subjects is the best they can do.

 Presenting novices with a pile of facts is counter-productive, because they don't yet have a model to fit those facts into.
 In fact, presenting